Elico-Corp/odoo-docker/README.md

 * Current list of PIP requirements is maintenained in this repository.
 It should use the `https://github.com/OCA/OCB/blob/10.0/requirements.txt` instead.
 To be noted that this file is not available in v7.
-* Use the standard Odoo code rather than the OCB
 * Use the code of `maintainer-quality-tools` to pull the `oca_dependencies.txt`

 <a name="bug_tracker"></a>